Drywall Flood Cut and Rebuild Services in Sherwood Park, AB

 Drywall Removal After Water Damage

-Drywall removal after water damage must happen quickly to prevent mold growth and structural deterioration.
-You have 24 to 48 hours before mold begins forming on wet drywall surfaces.
+Drywall removal after water damage must happen quickly to prevent mould growth and structural deterioration.
+You have 24 to 48 hours before mould begins forming on wet drywall surfaces.

 Removal priorities include: